earthdaily/Examples-and-showcases/README.md

     Please install jupyter Notebook on your computer.
 You can install it by following the instructions provided on the [official Jupyter website](https://jupyter.org/install)

-Make sure you have valid credentials.
+If you want to test Earthdaily agro APIs, make sure you have valid credentials.
 If you need to get trial access, please register [here](https://earthdailyagro.com/geosys-api/#get-started).

+If you want to access data directly from EarthDataStore, please make sure you have appropriate credentials, and that you follow the earthdaily python client installation documentation [here](https://earthdaily.github.io/earthdaily-python-client/).
+If you need to get trial access, please register [here](https://console.earthdaily.com/mosaics/signup).

-Those examples package have been tested on Python 3.12.0
+Those examples package have been tested on Python 3.13.0

 <p align="right">(<a href="#top">back to top</a>)</p>